Using Labels

 Identifying Labels

-A Label has a Class Name and multiple Properties.
-A Property has a name and one or more values.
+A Label has a Class Name and multiple Attributes.
+An Attribute has a name and one or more values.
 The easiest way to identify a label is to right-click a word in the text.
 The label tags for the word appear in the left side of the panel.

 A complete list and description of labels used in Verbum can be found in the program Help section